varunshenoy/super-json-mode/README.md

 }
 ```

-This is how most teams currently extract structured output from unstructured text using LLMs.
+This is currently how most teams currently extract structured output from unstructured text using LLMs.

 However, this is inefficient.